SubramaniarajaPS/Java-Essentials/src/main/java/docs/Comprehensive_Java_Notes.md

 **Encapsulation**

-- Encapsulation:

 - The process of gathering (or binding) data (attributes) and the methods that operate on that data together within a single unit, which is a class.
 It often involves information hiding by restricting direct access to some of an object's components, which is achieved using access modifiers.
 - Access Modifiers: Define how the members of a class (variables, methods, constructors, nested classes, interfaces) and the class itself can be accessed from other parts of the program.
     ▪ public: Accessible from anywhere.
     ▪ private: Accessible only within the declaring class.
     ▪ protected: Accessible within the declaring class, its subclasses, and classes in the same package.
     ▪ default (no keyword): Accessible only within the same package.

 **Association, Aggregation, and Composition**

   These are types of relationships between objects.